-Cholera fears rise in Haiti after hurricane
+Haiti: WHO to send 1M cholera vaccine doses

 The WHO warns that rebuilding health facilities is also a priority.
 Once the rainy season reaches Haiti in November, cases of cholera could rise even more steeply.

-Despite the rise in the reported cases, Mijoba is hopeful that Haiti is better prepared this time.
+Despite the rise in the reported cases, Nadesha Mijoba, country director for Haitian Health Foundation, is hopeful that Haiti is better prepared than it was when the devastating earthquake struck six years ago.

 "There is more awareness about cholera in Haiti today.
 Medical teams are trained on how to treat and identify the problem.
 In 2010, the Haitian people did not know what to do," she said.